Publications & Presentations

 “There are actually many resources to use to implement to improve workplace Psychological Health and Safety”

-“That Mental Health is important & should be a PHSMS should be available to me as an employee”
+“That Mental Health is important & a PHSMS should be available to me as an employee”

-“The 13 factors affecting psychological health and safety and how important it is to have a safe workplace”
+“The 13 factors affecting psychological health and safety shows how important it is to have a safe workplace”

 “I'm so pleased to see this topic being addressed in Veterinary Medicine which in my experience has been a field where physical health and safety was largely disregarded let alone psychological health and safety!
 The industry has a long way to go but this is a great place to start.”